cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 * The benefit of it is that, unlike a bank, which holds your assets in a custodial wallet, when you delegate your ATOM, you remain in charge of your ATOM, so the validator does not have access to your assets.
 Think of your stake as a weighted vote of confidence.
 * A non-zero risk is that the validator you chose behaves incorrectly, or even maliciously, which exposes you proportionally to the same protocol penalties as the faulty validator.
-* Also keep in mind that the amount you delegate is locked away, and you would need 3 weeks to have access to it again, should you so decide.
+* Also keep in mind that the amount you delegate is locked away, and you would need 21 days to have access to it again, should you so decide.

 Let's **find a validator and delegate to it**.
 Past performance is no indicator of future performance, but in our case, we are going to believe it is.